netwrkr95/macsec_eapol_capabilities/README.md

 Prior to these enhancements, establishing MACsec connectivity over any transport than dark fiber, was non-existent, and for some of the carrier ethernet providers, highly discouraged due to the known challenges that existed, specifically for the key authentication.
 The reason?
 The MACsec Key Agreement (MKA), which is transported over the EAP over LAN (EAPoL) encapsulation, leverages a **well-known MAC address and Ether-type** values within the key exchange process, that are also needed to be transported through the ethernet transport service being leveraged.

-The well-known MKA "default" values are as follows:
+The well-known MKA "default" values are as follows in the example below:

 ```
 MKA MAC address:   01:80:C2:00:00:03